The 2019-20 Budget includes further investments to improve safety, capacity and flood immunity on the Bruce Highway.

-The 1,700 kilometre Bruce Highway is Queensland's major north-south road corridor, connecting coastal population centres from Brisbane to Cairns and supporting around 58% of Queensland's population.
+The 1,700 kilometre Bruce Highway is Queensland's major north-south road Corridor, connecting coastal population centres from Brisbane to Cairns and supporting around 58 percent of Queensland's population.

 The projects include major upgrades and realignments, strengthening and widening type works, plus a range of safety and efficiency measures to target poor crash sites and to provide additional overtaking lanes and rest areas.